aryacv/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: HTML5, CSS3, JavaScript (ES6+)
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: Tailwind CSS (UI Styling)
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: PeerJS (WebRTC Wrapper for P2P connectivity)
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code, Git, GitHub Pages

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

----

 ## Features

-List the key features of your project:
-- Feature 1: [Description]
-- Feature 2: [Description]
-- Feature 3: [Description]
-- Feature 4: [Description]

----
+Direct P2P Transfer: Files are sent directly between users using WebRTC DataChannels.

+Automated Discovery: As soon as two peers connect, they automatically exchange their "Note Manifest" so users can see what is available.

+No Server Storage: Files stay on the sender's device until the receiver requests them; no data is ever uploaded to a cloud.

+Privacy by Design: End-to-end encrypted tunnels ensure that only the sender and receiver can see the content being transferred.

 ## Implementation